(Benign Tumors Of The Uterus)

 - It is not known exactly why women develop uterine fibroids.

 - Most women with uterine fibroids have no symptoms.
 However, fibroids can cause a number of symptoms depending on their size, location within the uterus, and how close they are to adjacent pelvic organs.
+These are most commonly abnormal bleeding, pain and pressure.

 - If treatment for uterine fibroids is required, both surgical and medical treatment options are available.